elchs/LetoDBf/Readme.txt

    For establishing a new connection to the server, a hardcoded password is used.
    'Hardcoded' means it is burned into the server executable and in the client library.
-   These passwords must be the same, else connecting will fail.
+   These passwords must be the same for server and RDD library, else connecting will fail.
    By using another string for 'LETO_PASSWORD' in 'include/funcleto.h', you can personalize your server only to be connected by applications linked with your client library.
+   To change value of LETO_PASSWORD *without* source code change, use switch to set flag:
+      hbmk2 [letodb|rddleto] -cflag=-DLETO_MYPASSWORD=MyOwnSecurePassword
+   where <MyOwnSecurePassword> can not contain ',' and avoid single and double quotation marks.
+   [ getting a compile error indicates the password string is invalid ] As these passwords are burned into as 'plain text', it is fine they consist of no real words, have a look for the default.

    LetoDbf server can be configured to forcible accept only connections with username/ password.
    See herefore: 4.3 Authentication